Almine Rech: Recognition

-Rech is a member of the Ordre des Arts et des Lettres.
+Rech is an Officier of the Ordre des Arts et des Lettres.

+Rech is co-president of the Fundación Almine Y Bernard Ruiz-Picasso Para El Arte (FABA) and member of The International Council of The Metropolitan Museum of Art (The Met).

 Personal life

 Since 1997, Rech has been married to Bernard Ruiz-Picasso.
-They have been living in Brussels since 2006 but also maintain apartments in Paris and New York as well as a French country estate inherited from Picasso called Boisgeloup.
+They lived in Brussels since 2006 but have since moved to Monaco, and also maintain a French country estate inherited from Picasso called Boisgeloup.

 Since 2002, Rech and Ruiz-Picasso have been serving as co-chairs of the Madrid-based Fundación Almine Y Bernard Ruiz-Picasso Para El Arte (FABA), which holds a collection of works by Pablo Picasso.
-FABA also supports some of the couple's favorite institutions, including Le Consortium in Dijon, France, Serpentine Galleries in London and the New Museum in New York.
-In 2012, Ruiz-Picasso and Rech opened up Boisgeloup, inviting Sean Scully (2019) and other artists to exhibit throughout the chateau and its grounds.
+FABA also supports institutions, including Le Consortium in Dijon, France, Serpentine Galleries in London and the New Museum in New York.
+In 2012, Ruiz-Picasso and Rech opened up Boisgeloup, inviting artists to exhibit on its grounds.